Surfaces of constant principal-curvatures ratio in isotropic geometry: Ruled surfaces

 \begin{proof} Let us show that the Lie quadric of each ruling $R$ (see \cite[Corollary~5.1.10]{pottwall:2001}) is a hyperbolic paraboloid.
 Since the surface is admissible, the top view $R'$ of $R$ is not a point.
 Since isotropic angles are seen as Euclidean angles in the top view, the top views $A(p)'$ of the asymptotic tangents $A(p)$ at points $p$ of $R$ must form the same angle $\gamma$ with $R'$.
 Hence the lines $A'(p)$ are parallel to each other, implying that the quadric formed by the lines $A(p)$ is a hyperbolic paraboloid.

 Then the second family of rulings (distinct from $A(p)$) of the quadric intersects the ideal plane $\omega$ by a line $A_\omega$.
-Since the Lie quadric has a second-order contact with our surface \cite[Theorem~5.1.9]{pottwall:2001}, it follows that $A_\omega$ has a second-order contact with the ideal curve $s_\omega$ (possibly degenerating to a point) formed by the ideal points of the rulings of our surface \cite[Proposition~5.1.11]{pottwall:2001}.
-As a curve that has an osculating straight line at each point, the curve $s_\omega$ is itself a straight line or a point and therefore our surface must be a conoidal surface. \end{proof}
+Since the Lie quadric has a second-order contact with our surface \cite[Theorem~5.1.9]{pottwall:2001}, it follows that $A_\omega$ has a second-order contact with the ideal curve $s_\omega$ formed by the ideal points of the rulings of our surface \cite[Proposition~5.1.11]{pottwall:2001}.
+As a curve that has an osculating straight line at each point, the curve $s_\omega$ is itself a straight line and therefore our surface must be a conoidal surface \bluevar{($s_\omega$ cannot degenerate to a point as the isotropic Gaussian curvature $K\ne 0$).} \end{proof}

 \begin{lemma} An admissible analytic conoidal surface with a constant nonzero ratio of isotropic principal curvatures is a \emph{conoid}, i.e.,~all the rulings are parallel to a fixed plane and intersect a fixed line.
 The fixed line is either vertical or belongs to another family of rulings.
 In the latter case, the surface is a hyperbolic paraboloid with a vertical axis. \end{lemma}